uVMS installation, configuration and operation is demonstrated in the Video tutorial on YouTube

-Run Setup program for uVMS.
+Run uVMS Setup.
 It will check for existence of SQL Server and IIS and warn you if these

 are not present on your system.